juriad/advent-2020/README.md

 Task was easy; the second part had me learn pointers to functions, anonymous function in D which was much nicer than in C.

+## Day 5 - Forth

+I have read a lot about this minimalistic language, so I wanted to try it.
+It is quite interesting to design a stack based program, although it was a mind-fuck from time to time.

+The task would have been easy in any language.
+The second part was very expected.

 # Language Pool